Samsung Galaxy Note 3: S-View Cover

 The S-View Cover accessory is a horizontal flip case with a preview window through which the Android status bar (with battery and signal indicators, and notification icons), a clock, and the number of unread messages and missed calls can be seen.

 There are also interfaces for answering incoming calls and snooze or stop a ringing alarm clock, music playback controls, title and artist name, album cover and playlist browser; the ability to create Action Memos (digital post-it notes), weather information, S Health step counter (if activated), and a basic photo camera interface (Note: The S-View cover camera resolution is limited to 3096×3096, the highest quadratic crop of the image sensor, rather than full 4128×3096.
 Photos are saved to a separate directory: DCIM/CoverCamera.) with the ability to browse recent photos.

 The size of the preview window has doubled compared to it on the Galaxy S4, the earliest Samsung device to feature such accessory.
 Features listed above since music playback controls have been added.

-The accessory is attached replacing the default rear cover rather than covering it, and is detected through pins on its inner side rather than a hall sensor used on the Galaxy S4.
+The accessory is attached replacing the default rear cover rather than covering it, and is detected through pins on its inner side rather than a Hall sensor used on the Galaxy S4.

+Models

+There had been 19 models, some for specific carriers, some for specific countries.